 - Performance Protest (31 March - 2 April)

 - Working Outdoors (31 March - 2 April)

 Who is it for?

 Professional, established, emerging and mid-career performing circus artists and practitioners.

 Why we have created the Welsh Circus Village

-With the world the way it currently is, unable to do our usual work, we thought, why not bring the circus sector together, here, in Wales and create a Welsh Circus Village?
-We want to reach out, listen, watch, and learn from each other, connect with our fellow circus friends, and open up conversations with those around the world who want to do the same.
-Our village is a supportive place where people can take risks and generate exciting ideas ready to launch into the wider world.
+In 2021 - amidst a lockdown - the Welsh Circus sector wanted to reach out, listen, watch, and learn from each other, connect with our fellow circus friends, and open up conversations with those around the world who want to do the same.
+Our village became a supportive place where people can take risks and generate exciting ideas ready to launch into the wider world.

-Everybody has a creative and social part to play here - with the aim of developing the Welsh Circus sector, ensuring its quality, longevity, and accessibility are crucial to the future of our art form; a future that depends on all of us.
-It’s a working village, and every one of us will share responsibility for our welfare, the art we make together, and the shared ideas that will bring new and impactful ways of working both at home, and abroad.
+Everybody has a creative and social part to play here - with the aim of developing the Circus sector, ensuring its quality, longevity, and accessibility are crucial to the future of our art form; a future that depends on all of us.

 life in the circus village

 We ask that applicants to the village stay for a minimum of 3 days, and ideally 6 days to get the most out of your experience!